 Why is yoga philosophy essential for your practice?

 The word yoga usually means physical postures.
 Most yoga classes are taught with the physical body in the foreground.
-Most of what the teacher says during class, sometimes called cues, instruct the student how to move their body.
+Most of what the teacher says during class, sometimes called cues, instructs the student how to move their body.

 But what is the background of yoga?
 What can we learn by exploring the profound philosophy of this ancient discipline?
 How can this philosophy inform and uplift our asana practice?
 Inform and uplift our lives?